CompuTec/pdc-docs/administrator-guide/setting-up-the-application/setting-up-the-application.md

 In SAP Business One with ProcessForce installed, you can find CompuTec PDC Settings:

-SAP Business One → Administration → System Initialisation → General Settings → ProcessForce tab → PDC tab:
+SAP Business One → Administration → System Initialization → General Settings → ProcessForce tab → PDC tab:

 ![General Settings](./media/general-settings.jpg)

-- **Automatically use left quantity as picked** – this option concerns Production Issue and Receipt from the application level: possibility to automatically assign planned quantity for Pick Order, Pick Receipt, on both or none of it (if not set up for automatically use, the quantity will be set up to zero).
+- **Automatically use left quantity as picked** – this option concerns Production Issue and Receipt from the application level: possibility to automatically assign planned quantity for Pick Order, Pick Receipt, on both or none of it (if not set up for automatic use, the quantity will be set up to zero).

 - **Activity** – activity (a standard SAP B1 option) can be created from the PDC level.
 Here you can determine the kind of activity that will be assigned to it automatically on creation from the PDC level.